superical/ethers-decode-error/README.md

 For those who've grappled with extracting the actual error message or reason from the JSON RPC when a transaction fails or a smart contract reverts, you'll certainly appreciate how cumbersome it could at times.

-This utility library can help to simplify the process for you.
-You simply pass in the error object, the library will return the actual error message.
-It works with the regular revert errors, panic errors, Metamask errors and custom errors.
+This is a simple utility library to help simplify the process of determining the actual errors from smart contract.
+You simply pass in the error object and you will get the actual error message and a bunch of other information about the error.
+It works with the regular revert errors, panic errors, Metamask rejection error and custom errors.

 ## Installation